 As usual, the rulebook is your friend, always at your side, helping out when necessary.
 You won’t need the walkthrough booklet anymore.
 You can use it if you like, just be aware that the information in it is incomplete.
 It’s an extraction from the actual rulebook, only designed to get you through the tutorial.

 The dummy player is Mage Knight’s clock in solo scenarios.
 Although it’s not overly aggressive, I’ve had situations when I’ve seriously had to alter my strategy, because it rushed me.
-That creates some extra tension in an already tense situation.
+This creates some extra tension in an already tense situation.
 Will I make it to the city in time or not?
 But for your first game, play without it.
 Remember, keep it simple.
 You’ll have enough other stuff to worry about.

 Onwards And Upwards